adamped/quantum/02_Gates/controlled_phase.md

 You can create a CZ gate that acts upon the target if in the |0⟩, but it is more common to use |1⟩.

-When applied a CZ gate will multiple the entire quantum state by the phase of the control qubit.
+When applied a CZ gate will multiple the entire target qubit quantum state by the phase of the control qubit.

     | 1  0  0  0 |
     | 0  1  0  0 |